 A fun, fresh take on pinwheels.
 Free Pattern by Andy Knowlton of A Bright Corner

-Peppermint Pinwheels – this quilt is deceptively simple!
+Speaking of Pinwheel quilts, this Peppermint Pinwheels quilt is deceptively simple!

 Modern Christmas Quilt Ideas